RedHatCloudForms/cfme-versions/README.md

 ----------

-Ideally we will keep the version of this gem in-sync with the version of the most recent `y-stream` (minor) version release of CFME.
+Ideally we will keep the version of this gem in-sync with the version of the most recent numeric version of ManageIQ.
 However, in the case of bug fixes, patch versions might be included.

 In the cases where a patch is needed, just update the `CFME::Versions.version` method a `+ ".X"` to the end of the method to bump the version (where `X` is the patch level that needs to be bumped), and update tests as needed.

-When a new version is released, reset the end of the string to `+ ".0"` for consistency.
+When a new version is released, reset the end of the string to `+ ".0.0"` for consistency.